Stanford gets Mills at full speed against WSU

 The Cougars are coming off a 43-29 home loss to Oregon after leading by 12 points late in the first half.

-WSU freshman quarterback Jayden de Laura was 25 of 39 for 321 yards and two touchdowns.
+WSU freshman quarterback Jayden de Laura was 25 of 39 for 321 yards and two touchdowns, but multiple reports Friday said he will not play against Stanford because of a COVID-19 positive test.

-"He looked comfortable from beginning to end," first-year Cougars coach Nick Rolovich said of de Laura, a native of Hawaii.
+Redshirt freshman Gunner Cruz is expected to start in de Laura's place and make his college football debut.

 Blake Mazza's 49-yard field goal with 24 seconds left in the half gave the Cougars a 19-7 lead, but a lengthy kickoff return and a 57-yard pass put Oregon in position to score a touchdown and take the momentum into halftime.

-"That took an emotional toll," Rolovich admitted.
+"That took an emotional toll," first-year Cougars coach Nick Rolovich said.
 "I stress being the last one to score before halftime."

 The Cougars, who opened with a 38-28 victory at Oregon State, have allowed 50 second-half points through two games.